SPARC-FAIR-Codeathon/2025-team-F/README.md

 - **F**indable - The SPARCats search tool directly enhances the findability of data contained within SPARC.
 - **A**ccessible - The low-code nature of the SPARCats cookie-cutter modules and comprehensive tutorials make searching for data, augmentation of data, and AI training accessible to users with a wide range of backgrounds and skills.
 From wetlab scientists, to curious highschool students.
 - **I**nteroperable - SPARCats incorporates many existing SPARC tools and can be incorporated into a wide range of workflows.
-- **R**eproducible -  The configurability of the SPARCats cookie-cutter modules enables repeatable, sharable pipelines.
+- **R**eusable -  The configurability of the SPARCats cookie-cutter modules enables repeatable, sharable pipelines while encoraging the use of published data.

 ## Impact
-This can be used to enhance understanding of the autonomic and peripheral nervous systems and accelerate the development of healthcare innovation.
+SPARCats can be used to enhance understanding of the autonomic and peripheral nervous systems and accelerate the development of healthcare innovation.

-S
 ### Develops new capabilities of SPARC tools within o<sup>2</sup>S<sup>2</sup>PARC
+The tools offered by SPARCats extends the capabilities of o<sup>2</sup>S<sup>2</sup>PARC to streamline the discovery of data and development of AI tools.
+This can be done in a no/low-code way, that is accessible to a wide audience, beyond just research scientists.

 ### Increase visibility and value of SPARC's public data
-The **Search** and **Augment** modules within SPARCats enables
+The **Search** and **Augment** modules within SPARCats enables users to easily find relevant data to include in their AI project.
+The augmentation tools offered enable published data to be readily used as training data for AI models, increasing the value of existing datasets.

 ## Setting up sparcats